bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

     this means that it is a value equivalent to 3 full OSD Compute nodes worth of partitions

-### Scale-Down value calculation
+### Compute nodes Scale-Down value calculation

-Once KAS Fleet Manager has decided to perform scale down, it will try to scale down by the value specified in `.status.resizeInfo.nodeDelta`.
+Once KAS Fleet Manager has decided to perform scale down of a data plane's compute nodes, it will try to scale down by the value specified in `.status.resizeInfo.nodeDelta`.
 If the cluster being scaled is a Multi-AZ cluster and `.status.resizeInfo.nodeDelta` is not a multiple of the Multi-AZ required number of nodes (3) then the value to decrease will be round-up to that nearest multiple.